makrai/notes/pustejovsky95-generative-lex.md

   9. SIMILARITY: alike, similar
   10. QUALIFICATION: possible, probable, likely
   * classes for adjectives from cross-linguistic study
-  * reveal little about the [syntactic] properties of the predicate
+  * reveal little about the syntactic properties of the predicate
-  * What is needed, I believe, is a semantic classification that
+  * What is needed is a semantic classification that
     * captures the intuitions listed by Dixon but
     * based on the relational and logical behavior of the predicates and not on their folk-epistemology